 - (Optional) Consider adding an adjustment clip to the whole timeline.
 Under Effects Library > Effects > Adjustment Clip, drag that effect to a new layer in the timeline.
 Re-add the Vignette effect, but this time, apply it to the Adjustment Clip.
 This way, you can apply an effect to an entire timeline at once, rather than one clip at a time.

 Step 6: Add Music & Audio

 For this section, return to the Cut page.
 You can add your own music by importing it the same way you added videos in step 1.
-Resolve doesn’t come with any stock music like some other popular editing applications do, so head on over to Motion Array and grab some free sample royalty free music to experiment with.
+Resolve doesn’t come with any stock music as some other popular editing applications do, so head on over to Motion Array and grab some free sample royalty-free music to experiment with.

 - Import music, just like you would import video by following step 1.

 - Drag-and-drop your desired music from the bin into the timeline.

 - To adjust the volume, click on the audio piece, open the Tools Belt, and move into the Audio tab.

 There are certainly more advanced audio features in the form of the Fairlight tab, but most basic audio and music tasks can be accomplished within the Cut and Edit pages.